Committee Board Grants and Stimulation Fund

 Every university has a Profile Fund to support students who experience delays due to special circumstances.
 This also includes board activities.
 Under certain conditions, students can receive a board grant.
 One of the conditions is that the association is recognized by Tilburg University.

 As of this academic year, Tilburg University associations and organizations of students recognized by Tilburg University have the possibility to apply for a subsidy.
 Individual students or a group of students from Tilburg University can also apply for a subsidy from the Stimulation Fund.
+It is important that the activity for which the subsidy is requested has an innovative character.

 There are six grounds for granting a subsidy: